Ross Thomson

 Ross Thomson (born 21 September 1987) is a former Scottish Conservative Party politician who was the Member of Parliament (MP) for Aberdeen South from 2017 to 2019.
 Thomson was the first Conservative MP elected for Aberdeen South since the 1992 general election, 25 years earlier.
 He was a Member of the Scottish Parliament (MSP) for the North East Scotland region from May 2016 until June 2017.
 He was elected to Aberdeen City Council in the 2012 local elections.

-He defected to Reform UK in 2025.
+He defected to Reform UK in June 2025, but left the party in May 2026.

 Early life

 Thomson was born in Aberdeen and educated locally at Bridge of Don Academy.
 He studied Politics and International Relations at the University of Aberdeen, graduating with a first class MA (Hons) degree in 2009.

 Prior to entering politics, Thomson worked as a store trainer for department store Debenhams.

 Political career

 He stood for the Scottish Parliament at the 2007 elections for the Coatbridge and Chryston constituency, coming third behind Labour MSP Elaine Smith and the Scottish National Party candidate.
 He was also third in Aberdeen Donside in 2011.

 At the United Kingdom general election in 2010, Thomson was selected as the Conservative Party candidate for the Scottish constituency of Gordon, and finished in fourth place, receiving 9,111 votes.
 He was the youngest Conservative Party candidate for the House of Commons.
 He was elected to the Aberdeen City Council at the 2012 election.

 Thomson contested the Aberdeen Donside by-election in 2013, finishing in fourth place.
 He stood as the Conservatives' candidate in Aberdeen South during the 2015 general election, but was unsuccessful, and subsequently stood in the Aberdeen South and North Kincardine constituency at the 2016 Scottish Parliament election.
 Although the Scottish National Party's Maureen Watt retained the latter seat, Thomson was elected through the Additional Member System as one of the seven representatives of the North East Scotland region.

 During his time as a Member of the Scottish Parliament, Thomson was the Scottish Conservative spokesperson for Further Education, Higher Education and Science, and sat on the Education and Skills Committee.
 Thomson also became a spokesman for Vote Leave in Scotland during the 2016 United Kingdom European Union membership referendum as one of the few members of the Scottish Parliament supporting a leave vote.

 On 5 October 2016, Thomson repaid expenses relating to a night's stay in an Edinburgh hotel with a male friend, Braden Davy, whom he subsequently hired over the objections of the Tory chief whip.